marian-code/dpmd_tools/README.md

 * batch recompute script that does computations on specified remote hosts
 * trajectory optimizer to find spacegroup of strcuctures along trajectory
 * Oganov fingerprint clustering and selection for datasets
-* constrain based filtering of dataset structures
+* constrain based filtering of dataset structures - supports iterative dataset growing
+* upload_script that copies dataset files from local to remote server and neatly organizes the

 Needs to be installed in appropriate conda environment that has DeePMD-Kit installed!
 Use the environment files or install deepmd-kit from conda into